TraekWells/personal-site/README.md

-# Personal Dev Site
+# Personal Site

-Write this later.
+This is my site that I use to market myself, document my learnings and tinker with new technology.

 ## Todos